![]() | ![]() |

 How Should I Prepare For My Procedure?

-Following before care is crucial for best results, as my canvas (you) needs to be prepped.
-Since PMU is not a one size fits all..
+Following before care is crucial for best results, as my canvas (you) need to be prepped.
+Since PMU is not one size fits all.
 During your initial procedure I go more conservatively with color choice, thickness, as well as modify the ink to your individual skin type.
 Once healed, we can always add darker shades, thickness and dimension if needed 8-12 weeks later.
 This process is to prevent abnormalities years later.

 Be prepared for your procedure to be a bit darker, thicker and bolder (varies) for the first 5-7 days.
 It will take a little time for this transition to pass, based on how quickly your outer layer exfoliates.

 My work is only as good as the canvas I work on.
 Results will vary depending on your individual skin.
-If your skin is sun damaged, thick in texture, excessively dry, it will not be the same as somebody with balanced skin.
-Some medications, smoking, metabolism, facial surgery, and age of skin all contribute to fading.
+If your skin is sun damaged, thick in texture, excessively dry, it will not be the same as somebody with balanced skin, and does not heal with maximum results.
+Some medications, smoking, metabolism, facial surgery, and age of skin all contribute to retention.

-Hold off from using any eyelash/eyebrow growth serums for 2 weeks before and after any eye or brow procedure.
+• Hold off from using any eyebrow growth serums for 3-4 weeks before and after any eye or brow procedure.

 Results are BEST when lips are hydrated at appointment.